-Any matter that a Discloser has reasonable grounds to believe that a pitt&sherry director, officer, employee, contractor, supplier, tenderer or other person who has business dealings with pitt&sherry has engaged in conduct (Reportable Conduct).
-Please note that personal work-related grievances are excluded from this Policy and will be handled under the procedures outlined in the Employee Manual.
+Any matter that a Discloser has reasonable grounds to believe that a pitt&sherry director, officer, employee, contractor, supplier, tenderer or other person who has business dealings with pitt&sherry has engaged in Reportable Conduct.
+Please note that personal work-related grievances are excluded from this Policy and will be handled under the procedures outlined in the Grievance Policy.

-Reportable Conduct includes conduct that is:
+Reportable Conduct includes conduct that:

-- Is dishonest, fraudulent or corrupt, including bribery or other activity in breach of the pitt&sherry's Anti-Bribery and Corruption Policy - Is illegal activity (such as theft, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law) - Is unethical or in breach of pitt&sherry's policies (such as dishonestly altering company records or data, adopting questionable accounting practices or wilfully breaching pitt&sherry's Code of Conduct or other policies or procedures) - Is potentially damaging to pitt&sherry, a pitt&sherry employee or a third party, such as unsafe work practices, environmental damage, health risks or abuse of pitt&sherry's property or resources - Amounts to an abuse of authority - May cause financial loss to pitt&sherry or damage its reputation or be otherwise detrimental to pitt&sherry's interests - Involves harassment, discrimination, victimisation or bullying, other than personal work-related grievances as defined in the Corporations Act 2001 (Cth) (Corporations Act) - Involves any other kind of misconduct or an improper state of affairs or circumstances.
+- Is dishonest, fraudulent or corrupt, including bribery or other activity in breach of pitt&sherry's Anti-Bribery, Extortion and Corruption Policy, Sexual Harassment Policy or Diversity, Equity and Inclusion Policy - Is illegal activity (such as theft, violence, harassment or intimidation, criminal damage to property or other breaches of state or federal law) - Is unethical or in breach of pitt&sherry's policies (such as dishonestly altering company records or data, adopting questionable accounting practices or wilfully breaching pitt&sherry's Code of Conduct or other policies or procedures) - Is potentially damaging to pitt&sherry, a pitt&sherry employee or a third party, such as unsafe work practices, environmental damage, health risks or abuse of pitt&sherry's property or resources - Amounts to an abuse of authority - May cause financial loss to pitt&sherry or damage its reputation or be otherwise detrimental to pitt&sherry's interests - Involves harassment, discrimination, victimisation or bullying, other than personal work-related grievances as defined in the Corporations Act 2001 (Cth) (Corporations Act) - May result in a breach of human rights or labour practices - Involves any other kind of misconduct or an improper state of affairs or circumstances.